-The WHA must terminate the lease if:

-- 1. A family fails to submit required documentation within the required timeframe concerning any family member's citizenship or immigration status - 2.
-A family submits evidence of citizenship and eligible immigration status in a timely manner, but United States Citizenship and Immigration Services (USCIS) primary and secondary verification does not verify eligible immigration status of the family, resulting in no eligible family members - 3.
-A family member, as determined by the WHA, has knowingly permitted another individual who is not eligible for assistance to reside (on a permanent basis) in the unit.
-Such termination must be for a period of at least 24 months.
+The WHA must terminate the lease if (1) a family fails to submit required documentation within the required timeframe concerning any family member's citizenship or immigration status; (2) a family submits evidence of citizenship and eligible immigration status in a timely manner, but United States Citizenship and Immigration Services (USCIS) primary and secondary verification does not verify eligible immigration status of the family, resulting in no eligible family members; or (3) a family member, as determined by the WHA, has knowingly permitted another individual who is not eligible for assistance to reside (on a permanent basis) in the unit.
+For (3), such termination must be for a period of at least 24 months.
 This does not apply to ineligible noncitizens already in the household where the family's assistance has been prorated.